shushilshah/nepali-travel-ai-agent/README.md

-# This is a Travel Agent degined for Nepal.
+# This is a Travel Agent designed for Nepal.